CodeWithZar/CodeWithZar/README.md

 I am a third-year computer science student at University of Hertfordshire, passionate about exploring the realms of coding, machine learning, and building robust applications.

-# 🚀 What I'm Up To
+# 🚀 What I'm Up To:

 ### 🔥 Currently
 - **Learning Flutter & Dart**